Class of 2012

 Barb Shultz, MSN'12, was quoted in the "Questions & Answers" section of Vanderbilt University Medical Center's Nursing newsletter in September 2018, and received the VUMC Five Pillar Leader Award in August 2016.
 She is administrative director of surgical services at Monroe Carell Jr. Children's Hospital.

 Laura Sidlinger, DNP'12, was named chair of the Kansas Community Mental Health Centers' Organization of Medical Directors and Psychiatric Staff in August 2017.
-She is director of medical services at Valeo Behavioral Health Care in Topeka, which assists adults with severe and persistent mental illness, treatment resistant depression, and opioid use disorder.
+She is director of medical sales at Valeo Behavioral Health Care in Topeka, which assists adults with severe and persistent mental illness, treatment resistant depression, and opioid use disorder.
 She is in school for a Master's of clinical psychology degree.

 Emily Partin Sitomer, MSN'12, is a nurse practitioner at Cool Springs Internal Medicine and Pediatrics in Franklin, Tennessee (2016).

-Emily Cote Skotte, MSN'12, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in November 2022, and an Excellence in Patient Experience Award from VUMC in October 2021.
+Emily Cote Skotte, MSN'12, DNP'22, received the Patient Experience Award from Vanderbilt University Medical Center in November 2022, and an Excellence in Patient Experience Award from VUMC in October 2021.
 She is co-author of "Optimization of Patient Scheduling in a Hematology Outpatient Setting," published in The Journal for Nurse Practitioners that November/December.